-Due to COVID-19, Archival & Special Collections is limiting its services to current University of Guelph faculty, staff, and students, by appointment only.
-External researchers are welcome to contact A&SC, however, only requests for items already digitized can be fulfilled at this time.
+While our building is closed, Archival & Special Collections is pleased to be able to offer limited no-cost archival reproduction services to University of Guelph faculty and students.
+External researchers are welcome to contact A&SC; however, only requests for items already digitized can be fulfilled at this time.

 - Appointments are available on Mondays and Wednesdays from 11 a.m. to 1 p.m., and Tuesdays and Thursdays from 1 to 3 p.m.

 - We will follow up with you for a research consultation to help you identify the materials you’d like to see during your appointment.

 - If you already know what you’d like to see, you can request the items.
 Please submit your request for materials by Wednesday of the week prior to your appointment.